Ballymun: Education

-There are a number of schools in each sub-district, including a Gaelscoil (Irish-speaking) primary school in the Coultry district and another on Main Street, opposite to Trinity Comprehensive which is the only secondary school in Ballymun; this was formerly known as Ballymun Comprehensive and split between boys on the North side and girls on the South side before a major reconfiguration in 2005.
+There are a number of schools in each sub-district, including a Gaelscoil (Irish language primary school) in the Coultry district and another on Main Street, opposite to Trinity Comprehensive School which is the only secondary school in Ballymun; this was formerly known as Ballymun Comprehensive and split between boys on the North side and girls on the South side before a major reconfiguration in 2005.

 Retail

-From the earliest years of the area's development, due to delays in building retail units, it was served by "van shops".
-Often criticised for limited selection and high prices, they remained into the 2000s.
+From the earliest years of the area's development, due to delays in building retail units, it was served by "van shops", which remained into the 2000s.

-The area's only shopping centre, Ballymun Town Centre, was built as a central point for the whole community, and was the main source for shopping for over 40 years.
+The area's only shopping centre, Ballymun Shopping Centre, was built as a central point for the whole community, and was the main source for shopping for over 40 years.
 It was owned by the City Council, and rented units on commercial terms, with, as of 1991, a rent roll of half a million euro, and service charge income of 300,000 euro.
 By that time, there were urgent calls from traders and locals for serious refurbishment, but it proved hard to progress these issues due to questions about who should fund any work.
 Redevelopment of the centre was a major element of the Ballymun Masterplan from 1997, and was to be private sector-led.
 53% of the centre and surrounding site was sold to major developer Treasury Holdings for 6 million pounds in 2000, with the local authority retaining the rest.
 As of 2000, the centre was to be redeveloped by 2005, but there were delays.